Last Updated on July 4, 2026 by Daniel Globe

 Proper Fire Extinguishing Techniques

-To guarantee safety and prevent wildfires, properly extinguishing your campfire is essential.
-Here are some effective extinguishing methods to make sure safe practices:
+To prevent wildfires, properly extinguishing your campfire is essential.
+Follow these effective extinguishing methods:

 - Pour water over the fire until there’s no hissing sound and all embers feel cold to the touch.